-- Recruitment

-- Consultant job planning

-- Referrals and waiting list management

-- Theatre utilisation

-- Financial management

-- · Rostering and workforce planning

-- Estates and facilities

-- Risk managementand risk culture

-- Financial systems and payroll

-- GDPR DPS toolkit
+- Refer - Theat iitment ultant job planning rals and waiting list management tre utilisation cial management Rostering and workforce plann Estates and facilities Risk management and risk cultu Financial systems and payroll GDPR - DPS toolkit - 18.
+2: Disclose Audit Committee/ C.3.5

+Council of Governors

-18. 2: Disclose Audit Committee/ Council of Governors C.3.5 If the Council of Governors does not accept the audit committee's recommendation on the appointment, reappointment or removal of an external auditor, the board of directors should include in the annual report a statement from the audit committee explaining the recommendation and should set out reasons why the Council of Governors has taken a different position. ----- ------------- -- ------- ---
+Summary of requirement - If the Council of Governors does not accept the audit committee's recommendation on the appointment, reappointment or removal of an external auditor, the board of directors should include in the annual report a statement from the audit committee explaining the recommendation and should set out reasons why the Council of Governors has taken a different position.

+19. 2: Disclose Audit Committee C.3.9 ----- ------------- ----------------- -------